 The metro is the most popular means of transport in Bucharest.
 It's possible to buy bundled tickets or tickets valid for a period of time rather than a set number of trips, making travelling on the metro cheaper.

 Taxis are inexpensive in Bucharest.
-Those who commute will find that cars are generally affordable, although maintaining a car can be expensive.
+Those who commute will find that cars are largely affordable, although maintaining a car can be expensive.

 Cost of education in Bucharest

 Schooling in Bucharest can range from free (for public schools) to costly (for international schools).
-As the language of instruction in public schools is Romanian, most expat parents don't choose this route for their children unless they plan to stay in the country for the long term.
+As the language of instruction in public schools is Romanian, most expat parents don't choose this route for their children unless they plan to stay in the country long-term.

 Bucharest boasts several international schools.
 The fees for these schools vary but tend to be expensive, and there are usually extra costs such as lunch, bus fare or uniforms.
 Expats relocating should consider these costs when accepting a job offer.